AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/veeva-crm-sync/understanding-the-veeva-crm-sync.md

 The sync between Veeva and Marketo Engage is bidirectional only for Contact fields on the Person account object.
 In these cases, whenever you make changes in either Veeva or Marketo Engage, your updates will be reflected in both systems.
 All other syncs are from Veeva to Marketo Engage only.
 Click the links below for details on each one.

-## What is Synced between Marketo and Veeva {#what-is-synced-between-marketo-and-veeva}
+## What is Synced between Marketo Engage and Veeva {#what-is-synced-between-marketo-engage-and-veeva}

-Person Accounts
+* Person Accounts
-Users
+* Users
-Call and Call Key Objects
+* Call and Call Key Objects
-Custom Objects
+* Custom Objects

 ## Things to Know {#things-to-know}